 Grand, iconic, and the political hub, the USA’s capital is bursting with a sense of power and history.
 Everywhere you turn, you see a site that bore witness to significant events, whether it’s Martin Luther King’s ‘I Have a Dream’ moment or the Capitol Building that has seen the majority of presidential inaugurations.

 Imposing museums line the Mall, commemorating Natural History, American Art & Portraiture, Air & Space, and African American History, among other things.
-They’re symbols of the pride Washington takes in the country it represents and is always free.
+They’re symbols of the pride Washington takes in the country it represents and are always free to visit.

-So far, we’ve painted a picture of a city that’s interesting, but perhaps not all that warm – to brush Washington off as a sterile place would be unfair, however.
+So far, we’ve painted a picture of a city that’s interesting, but perhaps not all that warm – to brush Washington off as a sterile place would be unfair.
 There’s a rich and varied arts scene here, from the National Theatre to independent ones.
 Jazz clubs are still going strong, and you’re never far from some live music in the evenings.
 Galleries, open-mic nights, comedy, and craft beer all thrive in this city packed with young, ambitious people.

 With all this on offer, it’d be a mistake to limit your trip to DC to only a couple of days, and your program doesn’t need to be limited to museums and monuments, as you can see from our list of the Washington DC.